uva-engineering-decision-analysis/class_notes/Session_12.md

 ![42](Picturs/pic_42.png)

-This is the the distribution y.
-This  describes the probaboloty forcast over the nest value of the y.
-With using it we can get the probability forcast for losses.
+This is the distribution y.
+This describes the probability forecast over the nest value of the y.
+With using it we can get the probability forecast for losses.

 Suppose, you plot your estimated errors $\hat{varepsilon_{i}}=y_{i}-\hat{y_{0}}$

 ![43](Picturs/pic_43.png)

-The varianvce of the error tends to be growing.
-It violates the assumption of the indipendent identically distribution.
-This is called heterokedasticity.
+The variance of the error tends to be growing.
+It violates the assumption of the independent identically distribution.
+This is called heteroskedasticity.
 When you work with data, you need to look at your data.
-In overal, if heterokedasticity happenes, we would have the wrong estimate of probabilities.
+In overall, if heteroskedasticity happens, we would have the wrong estimate of probabilities.